openedx/paragon/src/Menu/README.md

   )
 }
 ```
-### Selectmenu
+### SelectMenu

-The selectMenu component is triggered on the click of a button or your choice of a standalone link using the `isLink` prop, and expands from the center if not close to the edge of the page.
-The menu contains a list of MenuItems, with a white background, and level 2 elevation.
-The menu also remembers the user’s selection and displays it as the label for the button/link trigger.
+The ``SelectMenu`` component is triggered on the click of a button or your choice of a standalone link using the `isLink` prop, and expands from the center if not close to the edge of the page.
+The ``Menu`` contains a list of ``MenuItems``, with a white background, and level 2 elevation.
+The ``Menu`` also remembers the user’s selection and displays it as the label for the button/link trigger.

-The Modal brings focus to the first menu element upon the click of the trigger, and can be escaped on click away or key press.
+The ``Modal`` brings focus to the first menu element upon the click of the trigger, and can be escaped on click away or key press.
 Set a default message with the `defaultMessage` prop string.
 Use the `defaultSelected` prop to signify that a menuItem is the default to open to.

 ```jsx live
 () => {

   const defaultSelectedRef = React.useRef();

   return (
     <div className="mb-2">
         <SelectMenu>